Making Christ Known to the World by Living Sanctified Lives unto Him.

 Mailing Address: 1245 Lamkins Rd.
 Hickory, KY 42051

-Associational Meeting - July 24, 2025
+Associational Meeting - July 24, 2025, at Dexter Baptist Church, 6:00 pm

 Meal 6:00 pm--Meeting 7:00pm

 We want to give a big thanks to Dr. Steve Freeman and East Marshall Baptist Church for hosting us all in such a grand and hospitable way!
 We were treated to great food but greater fellowship!
 Thank you!
+In our next meeting, July 24th, Thursday, at 6:00 pm, which will be hosted by Dexter Baptist Church and Brother David Little, we will be considering the following:

-The Purchase Area Baptist Association (PABA) Associational Mission Strategist Dr. Jeff Vann will update some of the items of New Business brought up in our last meeting.
-Most especially he will update everyone on the search for the PABA Strategy Task Force (PSTF).
-We will be recognizing Brother David Little for his new position with WVHM radio station and allow him to speak about the opportunities for all our churches via his new job.
-The possibilities may not be endless, but they are greater than before!
-The AMS wants to remind everyone to please send their latest and greatest contact information to him at 615-812-4773 (text) or email: jlvuk5477@gmail.com.
-He would like any submissions of articles, sermons, events in your areas, testimonies, and pictures to incorporate into this newsletter webpage.
-This would be digital images or pictures of the various churches, their pastors and staff; a church calendar of church events or local events (fairs, Tator Day, parades, or civic functions in which everyone in our association might be interested;) times of regular services at your church; and any articles, prayer lists, or special events you would like widely disseminated.
-The AMS is still putting together a webpage, Facebook page, and other media platforms that might be used to promote our churches and our association.
+He additionally would like any submissions of articles, sermons, events in your areas, testimonies, and pictures to incorporate into this newsletter webpage.
+This would be digital images or pictures of all the various churches, their pastors and staff; a church calendar of church events or local events (fairs, Tator Day or such, parades, or civic functions in which everyone in our association might be interested;) times of regular services at your church; and any articles, prayer lists, or special events you would like widely disseminated.
+The AMS is still putting together the webpage, perhaps a Facebook page, and other media platforms that might be used to promote our churches and our association.
 Send them to jlvuk5477@gmail.com or text them to 615-812-4773.
-Thank you!

 Do not forget the other requests from the Kentucky Lake Cowboy Church and perhaps others!
 Also, I would like to send the association's condolences to Dr. Keith Roach (Community Fellowship BC) on the passing to heaven of his sister.
 May the Lord's comfort and guidance direct the family.
 [If there are others you would like published on the webpage please contact Brother Jeff.]